The Grand Indian Route Logo TGRI-logo

 1. LAKES OF SPITI VALLEY

-In the barren landscape of Spiti Valley, the soothing lakes act as the ocean of calmness and sea of natural beauty.
+In the barren landscape of Spiti Valley, the soothing lakes act as an ocean of calmness and sea of natural beauty.
 Guess what, some of these lakes even offer a paradisiacal experience of trekking.

 Chandratal Lake

 Chandratal means ‘Moon Lake’.
-It is called the moon lake because of its crescent shape.
+It is called the Moon Lake because of its crescent shape.
 Located at a high elevation of 14,100 feet and spreading in a vast area of 2.5km, Chandratal Lake is one of the most popular lakes in Spiti Valley.

 Here, indulge in soul-searching far away from the chaos of the world.
 Spend some calm moments in the lap of nature and admire the stunning setting and soul-stirring beauty of the lake.